nitinthewiz/TheLinkBlog/_posts/2008/05/2008-05-27-announcing-pragmatic.md

 I've had the good fortune to meet experienced developers working with a number of different languages and tools.
 Unfortunately, I can't always sit next to them as they build applications.
-So I did the next best thing—I asked them to record what's going on inside their head while incrementally building an application.
+So I did the next best thingI asked them to record what's going on inside their head while incrementally building an application.
 And I took on the role of development editor so they could focus on showing you how they work.
 That turned into a bigger project than any